 - Community Standards Team

 - RAVE Team

 Commitment to Student Success

-Collectively, 53 qualified staff comprise the 14 departments within Student Affairs each of whom is committed to providing exceptional service and quality learning experiences to positively impact student success.
+Collectively, our qualified staff comprise the many departments within Student Affairs each of whom is committed to providing exceptional service and quality learning experiences to positively impact student success.
 Individually, they represent scholars, teachers, counselors, advisers, mentors, programmers, and practitioners who challenge and support each student to discover the power within by:

 - Modeling good decision making that is inclusive and open;